pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createempty-md/05-composer-upstream.md

 ---
-title: Migrate a Site That Was Created With an Empty Upstream to drupal:latest
+title: Migrate a Site That Was Created With an Empty Upstream to Drupal (Latest)
 subtitle: Add the Integrated Composer Upstream in a New Local Branch
 description:
 cms: "Drupal"